Mauri-pos/Mauri-pos/README.md

 A chemical engineering student at UNICAMP with interests in software development (https://github.com/Mauri-pos).

 - 🧑‍💻 Python programmer
-- 🤖 Learning about artifitial neural networks
+- 🤖 Learning about artificial neural networks
 - 💻 Interest to learn new programation skills

 <div>